Texas Paycheck Calculator

 Related calculators

-Texas is treated here as having no broad state wage tax, so estimates mainly reflect federal taxes and payroll deductions.
+Texas has no state income tax on wages, so paycheck withholding is limited to federal income tax and FICA (6.2% Social Security up to the wage base + 1.45% Medicare on all wages, plus 0.9% additional Medicare above $200,000 for single filers).
+Pre-tax 401(k), HSA, and most health-insurance premiums reduce your federal taxable wages.
 This Texas paycheck calculator provides educational estimates only.
 Texas is treated here as having no broad wage income tax, but actual payroll results may still differ based on employer settings, deductions, local rules, and current-year federal requirements.